Joao-Lucas-de-Oliveira-Lima/observer-pattern-with-spring/README.md

-# Rodeo Event Registration API
+# Observer Pattern with Spring: Rodeo Event Registration API

 A REST API built with **Spring** to manage rodeo events, financial reports, and ticket information.
 This project demonstrates the implementation of the **Observer Design Pattern**, leveraging Spring's `ApplicationEvent`, `ApplicationEventPublisher`, and `EventListener` to enable decoupled communication between services.